 B. P. Crossman - Photographer (Copiest)

-114 Sate Street, Rochester, New York, United States
+114 State Street, Rochester, New York, United States

-While Connole’s discharge papers state that he served a full four years in New Zealand, unlike service papers no mention of the exact dates are given.
-The 65th served in New
+While Connole’s discharge papers state that he served a full four years in New Zealand, no mention of the exact dates are given.
+The 65th served in New Zealand continuously from

-Zealand continuously from November 1845 through 1865 and took part in two campaigns against the Maori during that time.
-The New Zealand Medal roll for the 65th is arraigned by
+November 1845 through 1865 and took part in two campaigns against the Maori during that time.
+The New Zealand Medal roll for the 65th is arraigned by regimental number and

 The 65th left New Zealand in 1865 and returned to Great Britain being station initially in England but then moving on to Ireland in 1867.
 Private Connole reengaged for a further 11